 Brahmacharya (Right Use of Energy)

 Brahmacharya is the Yama that people struggle to understand the most and find relevant in our modern life.
 Brahmacharya is commonly translated as celibacy, something that ancient yogis would practice to progress down the yogic path and experience union with the universe.

 However, the most accurate translation of Brahmacharya is ‘behavior which leads to Brahman.’
 In Hinduism and yogic teachings, Brahman is ‘the creator’ or, more simply, a higher power.
 So Brahmacharya can be seen as the ‘right use of energy.’
-It is believed if you use and direct your power (including sexual energy) in the right way, you will become closer to God.
+It is believed if you use and direct your power (including intimate energy) in the right way, you will become closer to God.